jst-cyr/YouTubeCompetitorDashboard/Lesson1-ChannelSubscriptionCount/README.md

-# Lesson 1 - Retrieving subscription count for a channel
+# Lesson 1 - Retrieving YouTube subscription count for a channel

 In this folder, learn how to use the YouTube API to retrieve the current subscription count for a channel and output it on the page.